cupy/cupy/docs/source/user_guide/kernel.rst

     You can use ``cupy.cuda.Stream.null.synchronize()`` if you are using the default stream.

 .. note::
-    It is worth pointing out that in all of the above examples we declare the kernels in an ``extern "C"`` block, indicating that the C linkage is used.
+    In all of the examples above, we declare the kernels in an ``extern "C"`` block, indicating that the C linkage is used.
 This is to ensure the kernel names are not mangled so that they can be retrived by name.

 Kernel arguments
 ----------------